hritulpardhi/IbmChatBot/README.md

 To utilize the application, follow these steps:
 1. Create your credentials for IBM Watson and obtain an API key.
 2. Paste the obtained API key into the settings.py file.
-3. For any further reference you can visit this link - https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/overview-wx.html?context=wx&audience=wdp

 **App Demo :**
 1. **Home Screen:** Initial screen of the application directing users to the chatbot page.